gotlougit/sshield/README.md

 - Secure all key data through encryption of the database (using [SQLCipher](https://github.com/sqlcipher/sqlcipher))

+- Use the OS keyring to store your database password (disabled by default) so it unlocks on login

 To-dos:

 - Allow easy exporting of key data to the OpenSSH format